New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 Is there a new COVID variant?

-The Centers for Disease Control and Prevention and World Health Organization say they have been closely tracking the emergence of a new, highly mutated COVID-19 variant that scientists are calling BA.2.86.
+The Centers for Disease Control and Prevention and World Health Organization say they have been closely tracking the emergence of a new, highly mutated COVID-19 variant that scientists have labeled BA.2.86.

-The new variant first raised concerns earlier this month after variant trackers noticed a handful of new sequences showing up in global virus databases with a large number of genetic changes.
+The new variant first raised concerns earlier this month after variant trackers noticed a handful of new sequences showing up in global virus databases with a large number of genetic changes different from circulating strains.

-By comparison, sequences of early Omicron variants also had a similar number of mutations relative to the original strain of the virus.
+Sequences of early Omicron variants in 2021 also had a similar number of mutations, when compared relative to the original strain of the virus.

 BA.2.86's mutations include changes at key parts of the virus that could help the variant dodge the body's immune defenses from prior infections or vaccinations.

-More could be known soon about the impacts of the strain, from experiments done by scientists testing the strain's mutations against the body's antibodies.
+More could be known soon about the impacts of the strain, from experiments done by scientists testing the strain's mutations against antibodies for the virus.

-Among them is Peking University Professor Yunglong Cao, whose rapid assessments of variant abilities to dodge antibodies has played a key role in helping global authorities judge the threats posed by past strains.
+Among them is Peking University Professor Yunglong Cao, whose rapid assessments of variant abilities to dodge antibodies have played a key role in helping global authorities judge the threats posed by past strains.

 Cao told CBS News he expected to have some data on BA.2.86 by "early next week."